 2.3.
 Institute and oversee a panel system for the hearing of petitions and appeals.

-d) Academic petitions and appeals shall be made available for review by the Committee Secretary at least three business days prior to the panel meeting via e-mail and/or document-sharing web site.
-The Secretary shall present each case during the meetings and shall be available for question and answer throughout
+d) Academic petitions and appeals shall be made available for review by the Committee Secretary at least three business days prior to the panel meeting via e-mail and/or document-sharing website.
+The Secretary shall present each case during the meetings and shall be available for question and answer throughout the review process.

 2.4.
 Receive and act upon student academic petitions.
 A petition is a written request, made by a student, to be exempt from or have waived a Lassonde School of Engineering rule or regulation.